 Cassville is a very small city located in the state of Missouri.
 With a population of 3,212 people and just one neighborhood, Cassville is the 195th largest community in Missouri.

-Cassville is a blue-collar town, with 35.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cassville is generally considered to be a blue-collar town.
+35.04% of the Cassville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cassville is a city of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Cassville who work in food service (15.10%), office and administrative support (10.76%), and healthcare (8.55%).

 Also of interest is that Cassville has more people living here who work in computers and math than 95% of the places in the US.